 If you receive an error similar to the one displayed in the screenshot below, verify that the host specified in the IP address field is correct and that access is not blocked by a firewall or security group.
-If the problem persists, connect to your instance via SSH, become the root user and restart the Charon Agent (# /etc/init.d/charon-agentd-ssp restart).
+If the problem persists, connect to your instance via SSH, become the root user and restart the Charon Agent (# systemctl restart ssp-agentd).